poteto/ember-changeset-validations/README.md

 }}
 ```

-A validation map is just a POJO (Plain Old JavaScript Object).
+A validation map is just a POJO.
 Use the bundled validators from `ember-changeset-validations` to compose validations or write your own.
 For example:

 ```js
 // validations/employee.js